MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/add-domain.md

 2. Go to the **Setup** > **Domains** page.

-3. Choose **Add domain**.
+3. Select **Add domain**.

-4. Enter the name of the domain you want to add, then choose **Next**.
+4. Enter the name of the domain you want to add, then select **Next**.

 5. Choose how you want to verify that you own the domain.

-    1. If your domain is registered at GoDaddy or 1&amp;1, choose **Sign in** > **Next** and Office 365 [will set up your records automatically](../get-help-with-domains/domain-connect.md).
+    1. If your domain is registered at GoDaddy or 1&amp;1, select **Sign in** > **Next** and Office 365 [will set up your records automatically](../get-help-with-domains/domain-connect.md).

     2. You can have an email sent to the registered contact for the domain with a verification code.
 If you don't recognize or have access to the email on record, you can use the third option.

     3. You can use a TXT record to verify your domain.
-Select this and choose **Next** to see instructions for how to add this DNS record to your registrar's website.
+Select this and select **Next** to see instructions for how to add this DNS record to your registrar's website.
 This can take up to 30 minutes to verify after you've added the record.

 6. Choose how you want to make the DNS changes required for Office to use your domain.